ets-labs/python-dependency-injector/docs/providers/callable.rst

 would be passed as an callable arguments.

-Such behaviour is very similar to the standard Python ``functools.partial`` object, except of one thing: all injectable values are provided *"as is"*, except of providers (subclasses of :py:class:`Provider`).
-Providers will be called every time, when injection needs to be done.
+Such behaviour is very similar to the standard Python ``functools.partial`` object with several more things:

++ All providers (instances of :py:class:`Provider`) are called every time when injection needs to be done.
++ Providers could be injected "as is" (delegated), if it is defined obviously.
+  Check out `Callable providers delegation`_.
++ All other injectable values are provided *"as is"*

 For example, if injectable value of injection is a :py:class:`Factory`, it will provide new one instance (as a result of its call) every time, when injection needs to be done.

 :py:class:`Callable` behaviour with context positional and keyword arguments is very like a standard Python ``functools.partial``: